chrisg2/snaptest-dotnet/docs/NUnitIntro.md

 The `SnapTest.NUnit` package provides the following key classes in the `SnapTest.NUnit` namespace for writing snapshot-based tests with [NUnit](https://nunit.org):

-- `SnapshotConstraint`: NUnit `Constraint` that compares an actual value against an expected value that is stored in a snapshot file.
+- `SnapshotConstraint`: NUnit `Constraint` that matches an actual value against an expected value that is stored in a snapshot file.
 - `SnapshotSettings`: Settings that control how snapshot processing is performed.
 - `SnapshotDoes`: Helper class with properties and methods that supply a number of snapshotting-related constraints used in NUnit constraint-based assertions.

 Here are some examples of snapshot-based tests illustrating typical uses of these classes.

-## Basic test comparing an actual value to a snapshotted value
+## Basic test matching an actual value against a snapshotted value

-The most common pattern for comparing an actual value to a snapshotted value in an NUnit test simply calls `Assert.That(actualValue, SnapshotDoes.Match())`.
+The most common pattern for matching an actual value again a snapshotted value in an NUnit test simply calls `Assert.That(actualValue, SnapshotDoes.Match())`.
 For example:

 ```C#
 [Test]